Jonathanvwersch/Jonathanvwersch/README.md

 ## Welcome to my personal Github Profile

 - 💼 I currently work at [Improbable](https://www.improbable.io).
-- 🌱 I’m currently trying to learn more about Deep Learning and Python.
+- 🌱 I took a bit of a break from programming outside of work during the last six months to improve my data structures and algorithms skills on [Leetcode](https://leetcode.com/u/JvW/)

 ## My GitHub Statistics